regulad/regulad.github.io/README.md

 # regulad.xyz
 Why did I do this?
 When did I get the idea that I needed a website?
 I have no fucking clue.
+This website is held together with hot glue and smelly objects, and will collapse with one more thing.